christoph-fricke/nim-game/README.md

 ## Getting Started

-This codebase is a common **npm** project without much surprises.
+The setup for this project is similar to most **npm** projects without much surprises.
 After cloning, dependencies can be installed with `npm ci` and any of the scripts below can be invoked.
 Most common use cases:

 - `npm start` to develop and serve with a Parcel dev server.
 - `npm run build` and `npm run serve` to view a production optimized build.